 |Sleep disorder||Lack of proper sleep can mentally and physically affect parrots.
 Sleep disorders can be caused by not getting enough sleep or night fright due to external factors.
 Identifying the cause and solving it is crucial for the well-being of the parrot.|

 Apply the rules and techniques while taking care of your parrots and birds that you have learned in this How do parrots sleep article.
 We have discussed how parrots sleep, what their behaviors are, and what precautions you should keep in mind while petting birds.

-Lights and sound affect the circadian rhythm of birds, for that, you should expose them to the natural light or, if you can not, then use an artificial UV light source.
+Lights and sound affect the circadian rhythm of birds, for that, you should expose them to natural light or, if you can not, then use an artificial UV light source.
 Caress your birds like your child.
-For the environment, they are as essential as human beings.
+The environment, they are as essential as human beings.